1. WHO ARE WE

-We are Gemma Brunton Photography, Larkhams Farm, The Street, Teffont, Salisbury, Wiltshire SP3 5QP.
+We are Gemma Brunton Photography, Watersmeet Road, Salisbury, Wiltshire, SP2 8JH, United Kingdom.
 We are the data controller responsible for your personal data.

 We collect and process the following information provided by you in the course of your initial enquiry and the formation, operation and conclusion of our contract for photography services: